Navigation: » No topics above this level«

 2. Performance assessment.

-To do this, consider variables such as the volume of data being exchanged with your on-premise data source.
+Consider variables such as the volume of data being exchanged with your on-premise data source.

-Recall that it is always a best practice and recommended approach to rely on a service-oriented integration, as described at Application integration.
+It is always a best practice and recommended approach to rely on a service-oriented integration, as described at Application integration.

 3. Technical requirements.